amatlack/rethinking-async-communications/async-communications-for-remote-teams.md

 ### Strive for inclusivity

 Strive for inclusivity in all aspects of communication.
-Use universally understood date formats, avoid acronyms without context, and be mindful of time zones when scheduling meetings or sending messages.
-Use inclusive language, and make sure your communications are accessible by adding alt-text for images, using semantic headings, and writing descriptive link texts.
+Prefer universally understood date formats, avoid acronyms without context, and be mindful of time zones when scheduling meetings or sending messages.
+Be intentional about using inclusive language, and make sure your communications are accessible by adding alt-text for images, using semantic headings, and writing descriptive link texts.

 ### Use emoji